This easy Quiche Florentine is a fresh spinach quiche baked in a homemade pie crust to serve for brunch or breakfast for dinner.

 How long will Quiche Florentine keep in the refrigerator?

-Whether you’re making your homemade quiche ahead of time or have leftovers, you can refrigerate quiche for up to 3-4 days.
+Whether you’re making your Florentine Quiche ahead of time or have leftovers, you can refrigerate quiche for up to 3-4 days.

 Anything longer and you’d want to freeze it.

-Yes, you can freeze quiche after it’s done baking.
-Let your quiche cool completely, wrap it in a double layer of plastic wrap or aluminum foil, place it in a freezer-safe plastic bag, then freeze for 3-4 months.
+To freeze quiche after it’s done baking, let it cool completely, wrap it in a double layer of plastic wrap or aluminum foil, place it in a freezer-safe plastic bag, then freeze for 3-4 months.

 You can freeze it whole or you can freeze individual slices.
 The method to freeze is the same way.